swissspidy/oEmbed-API/README.md

 Contributors:      swissspidy, pento, netweb
 Donate link:
 Tags:              oembed, api
-Requires at least: 4.3-alpha
+Requires at least: 4.3
-Tested up to:      4.3-beta
+Tested up to:      4.3
-Stable tag:        0.3.0
+Stable tag:        0.4.0
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Make WordPress an oEmbed provider.
+Allow others to easily embed your blog posts on their sites using oEmbed.

 ## Description ##

-This feature plugin leverages the new REST API to make WordPress an oEmbed provider.
-It aims to be compliant with the JSON specification at oEmbed.com.
-See WordPress Core ticket [\#32522](https://core.trac.wordpress.org/ticket/32522).

-**Note:** WordPress 4.3 Beta 3 or later and version 2 of the REST API are required to run this plugin.
+It’s pretty easy to embed YouTube videos or tweets in WordPress.
+Just paste the URL to the content on a new line and you automagically get a preview of the embed.

+We wondered why this doesn’t also work with WordPress blogs and created this little plugin here.

+This plugin makes WordPress an oEmbed provider, which means you can easily embed your blog posts somewhere else.
+Even on your own website!

+The beautiful embeds contain a short summary of the post and (if available) also its featured image.

+Everything is easily extensible.
+You can completely change the look and feel of the embedded content.

+**Note:** We are working on bringing this functionality to WordPress core at one point.
+See WordPress Core ticket [\#32522](https://core.trac.wordpress.org/ticket/32522) for more details.

 **Get Involved**